May 25, 2025 plants not to plant with salvia

-So I’m going to go through the plants they absolutely won’t get along with and explain why.
+So I’m going to go through the plants they won’t get along with and explain why.
 That way you won’t make the same mistakes I made.

 Understanding Salvia